ybs294000/SalaryScope/README.md

   - Enable post-tax salary estimation
   - Apply cost-of-living adjustment for better comparison across regions
   - Download a PDF report
+  - Explore additional financial insights such as take-home salary, savings potential, CTC breakdown, and loan affordability
 5. Expand the **Share Feedback on This Prediction** section to rate the prediction accuracy — login is not required

 ### Resume Prediction